ktosiek/spnego-proxy/README.md

 [ ] Web workers bound to threads?
 GSS-API is not Send/Sync [ ] Authorization
 [x] Actual proxying
-[ ] HTTPS support for server and client
+[ ] HTTPS support for server
+[x] HTTPS support for client
+[ ] Client certificates
+[ ] Timeouts for slow authentication and idle connections

 Hacking
 -------